brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ```
 :::

 On the right, `expr` is obviously evaluated outside of the `do` expression, and so any temporaries within it obviously last until the end of the full-expression.
+We don't need anything special to make that work, it just falls out.

 The question is: do we need to add an init-hoist feature for `do` expressions (a feature in no small part motivated by pattern matching) if pattern matching could solve it for us?